Carlos Ferreyros

-Carlos Ferreyros y Senra was a Peruvian naval captain and politician.
-He was the commander of the BAP Pilcomayo during the War of the Pacific, commanding it before its capture.
+Carlos Ferreyros y Senra (August 12, 1843 — February 5, 1910) was a Peruvian Navy officer and politician.
+He was the commander of the gunboat Pilcomayo during the War of the Pacific, commanding it before its capture.
 He was also a Senator of the Department of Huánuco from July 28, 1907, to February 6, 1910, where he died in office.

 Biography

 Carlos was the son of Manuel Bartolomé Ferreyros, a politician and diplomat and María Josefa Basilia de Senra y Echevarría.
 He was born in the city of Lima and was baptized Carlos Francisco Hipólito.

 After completing his studies, he entered the Peruvian Naval School at the age of fifteen, as a midshipman, following in the footsteps of his older brother Manuel Ferreyros.
 In October 1860, he graduated as a midshipman from the navy and went on to serve aboard the BAP Amazonas.
 In November 1861, he traveled to the United Kingdom as part of the commission in charge of supervising the construction of four river steamers destined for the Amazon, returning aboard the Morona.

 In 1864 he was promoted to lieutenant and in 1865, to first lieutenant.
-During that period, he served at the Tumbes, Loa and General Lerzundi.
+During that period, he served on the Tumbes, Loa and General Lerzundi.

 During the Chincha Islands War, he was present at the Battle of Abtao, aboard the frigate BAP América.
 In the battle, the Peruvian-Chilean fleet pushed back the Spanish squadron.
 Carlos's older brother, Manuel Ferreyros, commanded the América, which made "the most accurate shots, with the longest range and the most effect", as the head of the Spanish squadron himself pointed out.
-He then temporarily resigned his commission, along with other sailors, as a result of the protest against the election of the American John R. Tucker as commander of the squadron, he rejoined the navy in 1868, as second commander of the América, in which he remained until her shipwreck during the Arica tsunami of August 13, 1868.
+He then temporarily resigned his commission, along with other sailors, as a result of the protest against the election of the American John R. Tucker as commander of the squadron, he rejoined the navy in 1868, as second commander of the América, on which he served until her shipwreck during the Arica tsunami of August 13, 1868.

+During this disaster, his younger brother Eusebio Ferreyros Senra, who was serving on the ship as a midshipman, died; his body took 37 days to be found.

 In November 1868, he traveled to the United States, as a member of the crew in charge of bringing the monitors BAP Manco Cápac and BAP Atahualpa.
 He was appointed second commander of the latter and later became assistant to the general commander of the division, aboard the corvette BAP Unión.
 He was promoted to lieutenant commander in 1869 and was promoted to frigate captain in 1870 and assumed command of the schooner BAP Tumbes.

 In July 1872, along with the other chiefs of the Navy, including Miguel Grau Seminario and Aurelio García y García, he opposed the Rebellion of Colonels Gutiérrez, supporting the historic manifesto of the Navy given on that occasion.
 The coup failed, and the elected candidate, Manuel Pardo, assumed the presidency of Peru.